 However, students who already submitted form I-983 to update their work address for remote work will need to submit form I-983 when they return to work at their employer’s location.
 The updated I-983 form must be completed with your employer’s address listed under Employer Site Information on page 3, section 5.
 Please submit the form to OISS as soon as possible after you return to your normal work site.
 We will then update SEVIS accordingly.

 Students on OPT may work less than 20 hours per week and still be considered employed.

 Students on post-completion OPT are required to work at least 20 hours per week to avoid accruing days of unemployment.
 For the duration of the COVID-19 emergency, the SEVP has indicated that students who are working in their OPT opportunities fewer than 20 hours a week are considered employed.

-We have heard from students who would like to leave and return home as their OPT or STEM OPT is ending but have been having trouble making travel arrangements and are worried about overstaying.
 The government has not provided any exceptions to allow students to stay legally in the U.S. beyond their 60-day grace period after the end of OPT or STEM OPT.
 Students who cannot manage to leave in time should consider applying for a change of status to a tourist visa status.
 Information and instructions regarding applying for a change of status with Form I-539 can be found on uscis.gov.